-The LASER technical package includes this global report and its accompanying online platform that allows the generation of individual LASER country profiles known as National Education Statistical Capacity Assessment based on a maturity model.
+The LASER technical package includes this global report and its accompanying online platform that allows the generation of individual LASER country profiles known as National Education Statistical Capacity Assessment: Global Analysis Based on a Maturity Model.
 These profiles give an overview of the education data ecosystem in a country, evaluating its performance across various LASER dimensions.